You want to automate something in your business. Your first question is obvious: what’s this going to cost?

 | Error rate on repetitive tasks | 1-3% (human fatigue) | Near zero |

 Taxvisory’s founder manages 300 tax clients solo.
 Before automation, she was working 14-hour days during tax season.
 The system handles document chasing, scheduling, and status updates.
 She didn’t hire an assistant.
 She automated the work that would have needed one.
-Cost of a part-time assistant? $25,000+ per year.
-Cost of the automation?
-A fraction of that, and it runs year-round.
+A part-time assistant would run $25,000 per year.
+The automation cost a fraction of that and runs year-round.

 Thompson Career College was losing prospective students because their inquiry response took 1 to 2 business days.
 They considered hiring another admissions coordinator.
 Instead, they automated the response pipeline.
 Response time dropped to under 60 seconds.
 Admissions calls tripled.
 No new headcount.